 Our pork is cubed and immersed in a flavourful marinade made up of citrus and garlic, left to soak up all the flavours.
 When served with pita bread and a fresh salsa, it’s a perfect match.

 For our souvlaki we are using pork shoulder.
 It’s a tougher cut of meat typically layered with fat that comes from the pig’s shoulder region.
 It’s also known as pork butt or Boston butt even though it’s from the shoulder.
 Pork shoulder is available bone-in or boneless and for this recipe we are using boneless pork shoulder.

-Whether you choose to slow cook it, grind it to make these delicious Vietnamese Pork Meatball Banh Mi or cut into chunks and marinate it like the Greeks do to make souvlaki, there are many options for getting the best out this succulent cut of meat.
+Whether you choose to slow cook it, grind it to make these delicious Vietnamese Pork Meatball Banh Mi, or cut into chunks and marinate it for souvlaki, there are many options for getting the best out this succulent cut of meat.

 Pork souvlaki is a form of grilled meat on a stick that is a favourite summer time food.
 This almost caveman-esque way of eating comes in many variations like skewers, satay, souvlaki, even stick food as we’ve affectionately called it here: Sammy’s On A Stick and here: Beef Keftas.